zauberzeug/lizard/docs/tools.md

 ./backtrace.sh <addresses>
 ```

-Note that the script assumes Espressif IDF tools being installed at `~/esp/esp-tools_4.2/` and a compiled ELF file being located at `build/lizard.elf`.
+Note that the script assumes Espressif IDF tools being installed at `~/esp/esp-tools_4.4/` and a compiled ELF file being located at `build/lizard.elf`.

+### Releasing

+To build a new release, tag the commit with a "v" prefix, for example "v0.1.4".
+A GitHub action will build the binary and create a new release.
+After creation you can fill in a description if necessary.